Did you know that there are over 800 species of birds in Costa Rica? The birds of Costa Rica are abundant, unique, and extremely photogenic.

 – Motmots have two hanging tail feathers that are very fragile and have been known to fall off easily.

 – When breeding, the females always lay four eggs, which hatch after about 20 days.

 – Both male and female care for their young.

 Bird Watching Tours

-A popular way to explore Costa Rica is with a bird watching tour.
-It is possible to find day tours devoted just to bird watching and even actual bird watching trips which last for several days.
+A popular way to explore Costa Rica is with a bird-watching tour.
+It is possible to find day tours devoted just to bird watching and even actual bird-watching trips that last for several days.

 Our Costa Rica Birdwatching Suggestions

 Manuel Antonio National Park is also a great place for birdwatching, but there are typically a lot more people there than at the other national parks.

 – In the big national parks it is usually possible to hire a local guide.
 It can be a bit pricey, but these guides typically know the animals of the area very well.
 Let them know that you have an interest in spotting birds and they will definitely do what they can to find some unique species for you.

 -We are not professional with our bird-watching equipment by any means, but we have two types of binoculars that we use in Costa Rica and really like both.